motianjun4/fastapi/README.md

-# CI/CD and IaC Demo Project
+# Tianjun Mo's Demo Project
 In this project, I built a containerized service and set up a CI/CD workflow to automatically deploy to Cloud Run on Google Cloud Platform.
 Demo Link: http://cloud.tinchun.top
 ## Deployment
 ### Kubernetes